Which stage of writing a book are you in right now?

 Read about the 4 stages below.
 Then tell us which one fits best for you and what your next steps are.

-In this phase, there is no right way to do it, but there are steps you can take to brainstorm as much as the story as your creativity and enthusiasm can bear.
+In this phase, there is no right way to do it, but there are steps you can take to brainstorm as much of the story as your creativity and enthusiasm can bear.

 In this stage, writers test out their ideas, either just with themselves or with others.
 Some writers share with their network about their project and start gathering followers or subscribers.

-In this stage, you write your story, in whatever order you like.
+In the writing stage, you write your story, in whatever order you like.
 Some writers write their story in linear order.
 Some write it out of order, and still some start in the middle and write the second half first, then move to the first half.

 Many writers get stuck in the writing phase because they judge their work and themselves too soon.
 Or because they don’t know their characters, conflicts, or story well-enough.
-Yep, a story development problem.
+These story development problems can often be solved by going back to the planning and brainstorming phase.

 EDITING AND REVISING

-In this phase, writers make changes to the story, characters, conflict, setting, language. and more.
+In the editing/revising phase, writers make changes to the story, characters, conflict, setting, language. and more.

 This is also the stage to fix grammar, spelling, and word usage.